Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/spack_demo.md

   Spack will fetch the archive and try to deduce some basic settings.
 It will also check for other releases and asks whether to add checksums.
 We want all checksums.

-- Spack immediately drops you in a boilerplate package file.
+- Spack immediately drops you in a boilerplate package file

   ```Python
   class Helloworld(CMakePackage):